diogolmenezes/Faker/README.md

 # Faker
-Faker is a C# fake object generator like rails factory girl.
+Faker is a C# fake object generator like rails factory girl and it´s awesome to generate fake data for make tests.

+## Getting Started

+Add [this reference]:https://github.com/diogolmenezes/Faker/blob/master/Binary/Faker.dll (Faker.dll) on your test project.

 ## Creating simple fake objects
 Faker can create automatic fake objects based in your custom type: